BenAcord/AutoRpt/README.md

 ### Dependencies & Caveats
 AutoRpt has only been tested on Kali Linux.
-These dependencies will be added with setup.sh.
+These dependencies will be added with `setup.sh`.
 - p7zip
 - xclip
 - pandoc